tarantool/docker/README.md

 ### `TARANTOOL_CHECKPOINT_INTERVAL`

 Optional.
-Specifies how often snapshots will be made, in seconds.
+Specifies how often snapshots are made, in seconds.
 Default is `3600` (every 1 hour).

 ### `TARANTOOL_FORCE_RECOVERY`